 On the secondary menu for Initiatives, Benefits, RAIDs, Tasks, and Schedules, you will notice a drop-down menu, which gives the user an option to select a Table style view:

 Table views are a powerful way of analyzing data.
 They function in a mildly similar fashion to Microsoft Excel tables.
-Table views make use of columns and rows of your data and can be customized for a specific purpose.
+Table views use columns and rows of your data and can be customized for a specific purpose.

 Each column heading has a hamburger menu icon next to it.
 Expanding on this reveals a few options:

-- Pin Column: This feature allows you to pin a specific column so it remains stationary when analyzing and scrolling through data.
+- Pin Column: This feature allows you to pin a specific column, so it remains stationary when analyzing and scrolling through data.
 You can pin a column to the left or the right of the view.

 - Autosize All Columns: Autosizing all columns widths will expand all columns to incorporate all listed bodies of text.